AlexNek/TrackingShips/README.md

 ![image](Images/simpleEventCd.gif)
 *Figure 2: Using an event to capture the change.* © Martin Fowler

 - **pro**: easy to replay all actions again in case of error correction as all actions are stored.
 Changes to the domain object could be made only over events.
 - **contra** not so easy implmentation and understanding.

+Lets imagine that we have an error in production system then we could replay all stored events into deployemnt and debug it.

 For example a simple model is using - ships that carry cargo and move between ports.
 ![image](Images/shipDomainCd.gif)